codeface-io/SwiftObserver/README.md

 	- Neither combined observations nor mappings duplicate the data they receive from observables.
 Combined observations pull update information directly from those observables that didn't trigger the received update.
     - Not having to duplicate data where multiple things must be observed is one of the reasons to use combined observations in the first place.
 However, some reactive libraries choose to not make full use of object-oriented programming, so far that the combined observables could be value types.
 This forces these libraries to duplicate data by buffering the updates sent from observables.

-### Safe Memory Management

-- Remove observer from all observables with 1 function call
-- No irreversible memory leaks, since orphaned observations can always be flushed out via `removeAbandonedObservations()`.

 ### What you might not like: